Roaming in acetaldehyde: Restricted acetaldehyde

 Each DS can be crossed by a trajectory in two directions, roughly speaking, in the direction of increasing or decreasing radius.
 These two halves are separated by the respective periodic orbits and will be referred to as inward and outward respectively.
-More details are in the Supporting information.
+More details are in the Dividing surfaces section.

 Roaming in the restricted acetaldehyde molecule is the transport of points from the outward half of DS$_C$ to the inward half of DS$_H$ via both halves of DS$_f$.
 This definition is consistent with the definition of roaming in formaldehyde \cite{mauguiere2015phase}.